kvkt/ural-pdc/index.md

 [Ural Federal University](https://urfu.ru/en/) and [Krasovskii Institute of Mathematics and Mechanics](http://www.imm.uran.ru/eng) are jointly organizing the 5th Ural Workshop on Parallel, Distributed, and Cloud Computing for Young Scientists (Ural-PDC 2019).
 The aim of the workshop is to build the community of young researchers who work on modern problems in parallel, distributed, cloud computing and to provide an academic forum that fosters them to share their ideas and results.

+UralPDC 2019 will be held in conjuction with [2019 International Multi-Conference on Engineering, Computer and Information Sciences (SIBIRCON)](https://sibircon.ieeesiberia.org/).

 ## Call for Papers

 We invite submission of papers that present original previously unpublished research in all areas of parallel, distributed, and cloud computing.
 These papers will be presented during the workshop as oral presentations.
 Topics of interest include, but are not limited to, the following areas: